- Andaman Islands

 Ainikkiread more »

 AinoA Finnish heroine.
 Sister of Joukahainen.
 She was wooed by Vainamoinen but jumped into the sea rather than marry him.
-Also commonly called Aino.
+In some lore, occasionally referred to as Aino.

 Aitvarasread more »

 AjataA malevolent female wood spirit in Finland.
 These beings are said to suckle snakes and to cause illness.
-Sometimes identified as Ajata, Ajatar, Ajatar, Ajattara, Ajattara, Estonian Ai, Estonian Ai, Aitvaras, Lithuanian Aitvara or Lithuanian Aitvara.
+In some accounts, known as Ajata, Ajatar, Ajatar, Ajattara, Ajattara, Estonian Ai, Estonian Ai, Aitvaras, Lithuanian Aitvara or Lithuanian Aitvara.

 AkkruvaA fish-goddess in Finland.
-At times, known as Akkruva, Avfruvva, Avfruvva, Havfru, Havfru, Danish Havfrue or Danish Havfrue.
+In some lore, occasionally called Akkruva, Avfruvva, Avfruvva, Havfru, Havfru, Danish Havfrue or Danish Havfrue.

 AlkaSacred lands dedicated to the gods, in Lithuanian lore.
-At times, referred to as Alka, Alklha, Alklha, Alka or Arakho.
+On occassion, known as Alka, Alklha, Alklha, Alka or Arakho.

 Antero Vipunenread more »

 ApparasLapp forest spirits.
 These beings are said to be the souls of children who have been killed.
 They control the grass and the trees.
-Referred to as Apparas.
+Known as Apparas.

 ArcturusIn Finnish lore, a celestial archer.
 It is said that the world will come to an end when he shoots down the star Bcahje-naste.
-On occassion, identified as Arcturus.
+Also commonly called Arcturus.

 Aurora Borealisread more »

 AuskelisA Latvian fertility-god, attendant on the sky-god.
-In some references, referred to as Auskelis, Auseklis, Auseklis, Lithuanian Ausrine or Lithuanian Ausrine.
+In some lore, occasionally called Auskelis, Auseklis, Auseklis, Lithuanian Ausrine or Lithuanian Ausrine.

 AusrineA Lithuanian fertility-god.
 In some accounts, Ausrine was the Morning Star with whom the moon god Meness had an affair.
-Also identified as Ausrine, Latvian Auskelis or Latvian Auskelis.
+Occasionally identified as Ausrine, Latvian Auskelis or Latvian Auskelis.

 Barbmo-akkaIn Lapp lore, an old woman who causes.
 The birds to return in the spring.
-Also commonly called Barbmo-akka, Loddis-edne, Loddis-edne or Barbmo-ekka.
+Known as Barbmo-akka, Loddis-edne, Loddis-edne or Barbmo-ekka.

 barstukaiLithuanian spirits of the underworld who helped with the harvest.
-Occasionally referred to as barstukai, parstukai, parstukai, partstukai or partstukai.
+Identified as barstukai, parstukai, parstukai, partstukai or partstukai.

 Bird's WayIn Lithuanian lore, the Milky Way, along which the dead are said to travel to Dausos.
-Occasionally called Bird's Way.
+In some lore, occasionally identified as Bird's Way.

 Boahje-nasteread more »